nuejs/nue/packages/www/docs/nuemark-syntax.md

 # Nuemark syntax
 Complete reference for Nuemark's content-first markup syntax.
-For an overview and introduction, see the [Nuemark documentation](/docs/nuemark).
+See the [Nuemark introduction](/docs/nuemark) for an overview.

 ## File structure
 Nuemark files use `.md` extension and can include optional YAML front matter: